railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 If you had previously tried to install the all-in-one version of Open ERP, you have to uninstall that first because various elements of a previous installation could interfere with your new installation.
-Make sure that all Tiny ERP, Open ERP and PostgreSQL applications are removed: you're likely to have to restart your PC to finish removing all traces of them.
+Make sure that all Tiny ERP, OpenERP and PostgreSQL applications are removed: you're likely to have to restart your PC to finish removing all traces of them.

 The Open ERP client can be opened, ready to use the Open ERP system, once you have completed